tayeffarrar/trip_planner/README.md

 ## Methods

 ### `Weather#appropriate_clothing`
 Appropriate clothing depends on what temperatures you'll have to endure for the day.
-This method should `select` and `map` from the `CLOTHES` array the suggestions appropriate for both the `min_temp` and `max_temp`.
+This method should utilize the class method `Weather::clothing_for` to grab the clothing for the max and min temps, and return those results as an array of suggestions without repeat.

 ### `Weather#appropriate_accessories`
 Appropriate accessories depend on what conditions you'll face that day.
-This method should `select` and `map` from the `ACCESSORIES` array the suggestions appropriate for `condition`.
+This method should utilize the class method `Weather::accessories_for` to grab the accessories for the condition, and return those results as an array of suggestions without repeat.

 ## Class Methods

 To make the previous two methods easier to implement, let's create two class level methods to do the actual lookup with our constants:

 ### `Weather::clothing_for`
+This class should actually do the heavy lifting for `Weather#appropriate_clothing`.
+It should `select` and `map` from the `CLOTHES` array the suggestions appropriate for `condition`.

 ### `Weather::accessories_for`
+This class should actually do the heavy lifting for `Weather#appropriate_accessories`.
+It should `select` and `map` from the `ACCESSORIES` array the suggestions appropriate for `condition`.

 # Part C - `User`